zgsrc/ibjs/README.md

 });
 ```

-Invoke `session.close()` to trigger disconnect logic and generally be a good person, but if you don't it's probably okay.
+Invoke `session.close()` to trigger disconnect logic and generally be a good person, but if you don't it will probably be okay.

 ## Use Cases